Abdulkhaliq009/azure-web-app-project/README.md

 ```

 ---
 ✅ Pipeline is working!
-Deployed on [date]
+Deployed

 ## 📄 License